The Ideal Sketchbook

-The Ideal Sketchbook is a structure is modeled on the nineteenth century artists' sketchbooks and journals, similar to the ones used by Wordsworth and Ruskin as they wandered across the Lake District to draw and write.
-It is an honest structure made simply and from high quality materials, it opens beautifully and is very durable.
-It can be made at home with no equipment, just a few simple tools, and since it is not 'cased-in' requires very little pressing.
+The Sketchbook is an honest structure made from good quality materials, opens beautifully flat and is very durable.
+Most importantly for the beginning bookbinder, it can be made at home with no equipment, just a few simple tools, and requires no pressing.

-The pages are made from good cartridge paper, ideal for pen-and-ink drawing, pencil sketching or writing.
-Working from full sized sheets, we will fold and slit the paper to give a beautiful, feathery deckled edge.
-We will then sew the book with linen thread on strong tapes, and sew in a cloth hinge for strength.
-The book is rounded, for easy opening, but not backed, eliminating the need for a press.
-The case, or cover, is made from cushioned boards covered in strong natural canvas that can withstand all the hard knocks associated with going 'out into the field'.
-Note: the decoration on the cover will not be taught as part of this workshop.
-Suitable for all levels of bookbinding experience.
+Working from full sized sheets, students will fold and slit the paper to give it a beautiful, feathery deckled edge.
+We’ll sew the book with linen thread on hand-made tapes, and sew in a cloth hinge for strength.
+The spine is rounded, for easy opening, but not backed, which eliminates the need of a laying press.
+The case is made from greyboard covered in a strong natural canvas.

-Optional and available at SFCB for student use during workshop: bone folder, metal ruler, cutting mat, dividers.
+Optional and available at SFCB for student use during workshop: Bone folder, metal ruler, dividers.